How to make a planned gift

-Through our Gift Planning Program, you can plan your charitable gift to provide the greatest benefit to you, your family and the Alzheimer Society of Huron County.
+Through our Gift Planning Program, you can plan your charitable gift to provide the greatest benefit to you, your family and the Alzheimer Society Huron Perth.
 You may choose to make your gift during your lifetime or through your estate.
 You can also join together with a group of family and friends to create a named fund to honour or memorialize a loved one.

 - Tax advantages under current laws.